 It is in our legitimate interests to protect our business and our rights by establishing, bringing or defending legal claims where these relate to reports of adverse reactions or incidents that we receive.

-Accordingly, we may process Health Data relating to adverse reactions or incidents to our products to allow us to establish, exercise or defend legal claims, whether in court proceedings or in an administrative or out-of-court procedure.
+Accordingly, we may process Health Data relating to adverse reactions or incidents at our events and to our products to allow us to establish, exercise or defend legal claims, whether in court proceedings or in an administrative or out-of-court procedure.

 3. VERIFYING YOUR AGE

 As this Website relates to nicotine and nicotine products, we are legally obliged to make sure that users paying by debit card only are verified on the Website and are aged 18 years or over.
 Failing age verification will mean you cannot complete a purchase.

 In order to enable us to do this we will require certain information about you.
 This will then be passed to our service provider, GB Group Plc, who will check it against public sources of information to deliver confirmation, usually in real time.